SpectData/MONAH/README.md

-# MONAH
-Multi-Modal Narratives for Humans
+# MONAH: Multi-Modal Narratives for Humans

+## Problem

+Analyzing videos in video format (visual + audio + text) needs a lot of human expertise and end-to-end deep learning methods are less interpretable.

+## Solution

-MONAH creates a multi-modal narrative for dyadic (two-people) video-recorded conversations by weaving _what_ is being said with _how_ its being said.
+Inspired by how the linguistics community analyze conversations using the Jefferson transcription system.
+MONAH creates a multi-modal text narrative for dyadic (two-people) video-recorded conversations by weaving _what_ is being said with _ how_ its being said.

 # ScreenCast

 To add later

 # Required Inputs

 Two videos, one for each speaker.
 Works best when the camera is in front of the speaker, instead of from an angle.
 Verbatim Transcript from YouTube.

 # User Interface

 Text menu based for easy configuration.

 ![alt text](https://lucid.app/publicSegments/view/57060778-69b4-4b96-8a6a-2fa7016d2c23/image.jpeg?raw=true)